hapistolero/youGo-App/README.md

 - **Check if your yoga pose is correct**
 - `id` is the pose to compare with
 - Body Payload: `image` (file)

-Feel free to customize the documentation based on your specific API implementation and requirements.